about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 #### `angularCompilerOptions`

 The Angular compiler is a wrapper around TypeScript which is capable of statically analysing and transforming Angular specific artifacts and code concepts, like decorator meta data or HTML templates.
-A `tsconfig.json` for an Angular application project needs an `angulerCompilerOptions` section instructing the Angular Ahead-of-Time compiler.
-If you've copied the config from our [sample project](https://github.com/about-code/ng-mono-sample) it should look like this:
+A `tsconfig.json` for an Angular application project needs additional `angularCompilerOptions` for instructing the Angular Ahead-of-Time compiler.
+If you copied the config from our [sample project](https://github.com/about-code/ng-mono-sample) it should look like this:

 ```
 "angularCompilerOptions": {